Video: Seed Catalogs

 seed catalogs, Botanical Interests

 Have you been receiving seed catalogs in the mail lately?
 I sure have!
 And I have to admit that paging through them is my favorite activity this time of year.
-For this week’s video, I thought I’d share some of the best seed catalogs with you (in my humble opinion) as well as some tips for choosing the best seeds for your region.
+For this week’s video, I thought I’d share some of the best catalogs with you (in my humble opinion).
+And you’ll learn some tips for choosing the best seeds for your region.

-There are so many seed catalogs out there these days.
-I prefer to purchase organic seeds whenever I can and it’s nice to see that many companies are offering way more than they used to.
-In addition to perusing the newest offerings, I also enjoy looking through the garden supplies that many companies also sell.
+There are so many great seed sources out there these days.
+I prefer to purchase organic seeds whenever I can.
+It’s nice to see that many companies are offering way more than they used to.
+In addition to perusing the newest offerings, I also enjoy looking through the garden supplies.
 After all, you just never know what you might “need,” right?

-In the video, I mentioned the lovely new aster pictured to the left of this text, but later realized you wouldn’t be able to see it very well.
-So now that you can see it, what do you think?
+In the video, I mentioned the lovely new aster pictured to the left of this text.
+After I shot the video, I later realized you wouldn’t be able to see it very well.
+Now that you can see it here.
+What do you think?
 Isn’t it fabulous?
 I can’t wait to grow it next year!
-Botanical Interests is selling these seeds and I also wanted to point out that the photo at the very top of this post is of summer squash from Botanical Interests, too.
+Botanical Interests is selling these seeds.
+The photo at the very top of this post is of summer squash from Botanical Interests, too.

 Before we get to the video, there are six resources (two of which I mention in the video) on my website that you should be aware of.
 All of them are located under the Guides menu: